 1) Understand what your community wants to learn from your event.

 Luckily, there are many ways to gauge your community’s interests and understand what they want out of your event.
-Use theses strategies to pick winning virtual event topics every time:
+Use theses strategies to pick winning virtual event topics and virtual event ideas every time:

 - Answer Frequently Asked Questions: What questions are most often asked in your industry?
 FAQs make great focus points because they are topics your audience has already expressed interest in.